Mayfield, Ohio

-Mayfield (sometimes referred to as Mayfield Village) is a village in eastern Cuyahoga County, Ohio, United States.
+Mayfield, also known as Mayfield Village, is a village in eastern Cuyahoga County, Ohio, United States.
 A suburb of Cleveland, it is part of the Cleveland metropolitan area.
 The population was 3,356 at the 2020 census.

 Geography

 Mayfield is located at (41.547902, -81.443586).

 According to the United States Census Bureau, the village has a total area of 3.96 sqmi, of which 3.95 sqmi is land and 0.01 sqmi is water.
 Mayfield Village is bordered by Highland Heights to the west, Mayfield Heights to the south, Gates Mills to the east, and Willoughby Hills to the north.